EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 ##### ‘Tier 1 ISPs’
 {: .fs-4 .no_toc}

 The largest ISPs that exists.
-There are currently around 13 Tier 1 ISPs and they connect some of the largest networks that exist, forming the global internet.
+There are currently around 13 Tier 1 ISPs and they connect some of the largest networks that exist, forming the global Internet.
 They are not customers of any other ISP other than different Tier 1 ISPs.
 {: .d-block}

-##### How does a ISP provide me with access to the internet?
+##### How does a ISP provide me with access to the Internet?
 {: .fs-6 .fw-400 .d-block}

-What are all the different ways an ISP can provide me access to the internet?
+What are all the different ways an ISP can provide me access to the Internet?
 They are:

 1. Dial Up
 2. Digital Subscriber Line (DSL)
 3. Cable
-4. Optical Fibre
+4. Optical Fiber
 5. Satellite
 6. Cellular

 ###### Dial up
 {: .fs-4}

-Dial Up is an older type of internet access that is near extinct due to newer types of access like DSL.
-Dial Up utilises your telephone line and a dial up modem to connect to the internet.
+Dial Up is an older type of Internet access that is near extinct due to newer types of access like DSL.
+Dial Up utilities your telephone line and a dial up modem to connect to the Internet.
 It offers very slow speed with a max of 56Kbps.
 (For reference the average download speed in the Australia is 40Mbps which is 714x faster.)
-Most houses don’t use dial up anymore and instead use DSL, Cable or Optic Fibre.
+Most houses don’t use dial up anymore and instead use DSL, Cable or Optic Fiber.

 ###### Digital Subscriber Line (DSL)
 {: .fs-4}

 DSL like Dial Up makes use of the existing telephone line you have connected to your house or building.
-DSL requires that you have a DSL modem as has several improvements on Dial Up most notably that is is much faster and allows you to talk on the phone whilst accessing the internet.
+DSL requires that you have a DSL modem as has several improvements on Dial Up most notably that is is much faster and allows you to talk on the phone whilst accessing the Internet.
 To enable this to happen your house will have something called a ‘splitter’ the splitter will divide all incoming signals over a telephone line into signals that are meant to be sent to you DSL modem or signal that are meant to be sent to your telephone.
 {: .d-block}

 There are different versions of DSL (e.g. ADSL, SDSL, HDSL, VDSL and VDSL2) all which use different frequencies to carry the data as well a telephone data that travels at its own specific frequency.
 When data leaves your modem and heads to the ISP it reaches a building called a Central Office (CO) which houses the Digital Subscriber Line Access Multiplexer (DSLAM) and a few routers.
 The DSLAM performs a similar job to the DSL modem, meaning it converts the analogue signals from the communication line into digital form with which can be used by the routers.
 Likewise it converts incoming data from the routers that are being sent to houses connected to the DSLAM into analogue signals that can travel along the communication lines to a person house, where their modem will turn it back into digital format.